clux/facemaulers/north/boreal-valley.md

 Akkhan's eyes turn a pale blue and he falls to the ground.
 Arklem: "Look what you've made me do.
 Oh, right, you're out.
 Well, you'll have some time to think soon enough."
 Planar binding blood circle on the Devas.
 Turns one of them to a Skein Witch.
-Arklem: I'll call you "Seliro".
+Arklem: "Much prettier this way; Seliro.
+Don't worry, you won't need to do much.
+The helix won't find you here."
-Wards the place.
+Wards the place, dragon ward.
 Does several spells, floats Akkhan to the tomb stone, reattaches shackles.
 Then, walks out.

 ### Dungeon